tarwn/lessthandot-hugo/blogs/content/posts/2009-02-13-sql-friday-the-best-sql-server-links-of-11.md

 **[Performance impact: a large number of virtual log files – Part II][3]**

-Linchi Shea&#8217;s two part post explores two questions
+Linchi Shea's two part post explores two questions

 1. Is a large number of VLFs in a transaction log still a significant performance factor in SQL Server 2008?